Configuring Cisco Devices - PIX/ASA/FWSM/VPN Concentrator

 To verify your configuration, enter the show logging command after the last command above.
 This will list the current logging configuration on the PIX firewall.

-Configuring Cisco PIX from the Web Interface
+Configuring Cisco PIX from the User Interface

 1. Enabling Logging